 Additional documentation may be required to be submitted with the completed Commencement Notice, and this should be completed online on the National BCMS (Building Control Management System).
-An online system (BCMS) for lodging commencement notices and 7 Day Notices and complying with the various new requirements is available at www.localgov.ie.
+An online system (BCMS) for lodging commencement notices and 7-Day Notices, as well as complying with various new requirements, is available at www.localgov.ie.

-The fees related to a 7-day notice are outlined in Table 7.
+The fees related to a 7-day notice are outlined in the table below.

-Table 7: Breakdown of the current rate of fees for a 7-day Notice Application
+Table 2: Breakdown of the current rates and fees for a 7-day Notice Application

-Submission of a 7 Day Notice in Respect of: Current Rate of Fees a) Work in connection with the construction or extension of a building €250, or €5.80 for each square metre of floor area being provided, whichever is the greater (b) Work in connection with - (i) the material alteration of the interior of a building €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (ii) the material alteration of the external surfaces of a building €250 (iii) a combination of (i) and (ii) above €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (c) A building in which a material change of use takes place €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (d) Works or a building, where the building concerned will be used as an agricultural building €130, or €1.60 for each square metre in excess of 300 square metres of - (i) gross floor area being provided, Or (ii) relevant floor area As the case may be, whichever is the greater
+Submission of a 7 Day Notice in Respect of: Current Rates and Fees (a) Work in connection with the construction or extension of a building €250, or €5.80 for each square metre of floor area being provided, whichever is the greater (b) Work in connection with - (i) the material alteration of the interior of a building €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (ii) the material alteration of the external surfaces of a building €250 (iii) a combination of (i) and (ii) above €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (c) A building in which a material change of use takes place €250, or €5.80 for each square metre of relevant floor area, whichever is the greater (d) Works or a building, where the building concerned will be used as an agricultural building €130, or €1.60 for each square metre in excess of 300 square metres of - (i) gross floor area being provided, Or (ii) relevant floor area As the case may be, whichever is the greater

-2.12.4 Licences, Permits and Certificates
+2.11.4 Licences, Permits and Certificates